MaximeLionel/csapp/3_4 Accessing Information.md

 	movw $-1, %ax                     ; %rax = 001122334455FFFF
 ```
 * Convention 1:
-	* The `movb` instruction therefore sets the low-order byte of %rax to FF;
+	* The `movb` instruction therefore sets the low-order byte of %rax to FF with the remaining bytes unchanged;
 	* The `movw` instruction sets the low-order 2 bytes to FFFF, with the remaining bytes unchanged.

 ```